big-data-and-economics/big-data-class-materials/lectures/11a-panel-twfe/11a-panel-twfe.md

 #### Note on fixest and feols

 I'll be using fixest and feols throughout these notes.
 The fixest package is a new package that is very fast and has a lot of functionality.
 It has several bits of funtionality like `feols()` and `etable()`, which are powerful functions for making regressions and putting the output into tables that work well together. `feols()` works very much like `lm()` in base R, but with a few added bonuses.

-### Review of last lecture

-Last lecture we covered how fixed effects are extremely useful for removing variation between units.
-That means any of the average differences between groups of the fixed effect are removed.
-We can then look at underlying variation within these groups to see if there is a relationship between our variables of interest.

-This is extremely useful for dealing with omitted variable bias.
-If we have an omitted variable that is correlated with our independent variable, we can't tell if the relationship we see is due to the independent variable or the omitted variable.
-But if we have a fixed effect for the omitted variable, we can remove the variation between units and then look at the variation within units.

-In practice, fixed effects amount to de-meaning our variables of interest.
-There are a handful of ways to do this.

 ## Panel models